Pisiguit

-Pisiguit is the pre-expulsion-period Acadian region located along the banks of the Pisiquit River from its confluence with the Minas Basin of Acadia, which is now Nova Scotia, including the St. Croix River drainage area.
+Pisiguit is the pre-expulsion-period Acadian region located along the banks of the Avon River (known as the Pisiquit River to the Acadians) from its confluence with the Minas Basin of Acadia, which is now Nova Scotia, including the St. Croix River drainage area.
 Settlement in the region commenced simultaneous to the establishment of Grand-Pré.
 Many villages (Rivet, Foret, Babin, Landry, Thibodeau, Vincent, etc.) spread rapidly eastward along the river banks.
 These settlements became known as Pisiguit or (Pisiquit, Pigiguit, Pisiquid, Pisiguid).
 The name is from the Mi'kmaq Pesaquid, meaning "Junction of Waters".
 In 1714, there were 351 people (in 56 families) there.